chuaqindi/sc1015-miniproject/README.md

 - XGBoost
 - LightGBM

+## Exploratory Data Analysis (EDA)
+Methods used:
+// link to ipynb

 ## Data Preparation

 Dataset from Kaggle https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets <br>

+In this section, we prepared the dataset to be trained more accurately by our machine learning models.

-Our dataset does not contain missing values.
+- The dataset does not contain missing or NaN values
-<br>However, we did notice that there was an inbalance in classes of the churn data.
-Hence, we use SMOTE.
+- However, we did notice that there was an inbalance in classes of the churn data.
+Hence, we use Synthetic Minority Oversampling Technique (SMOTE) to generate more 'False' values in our Churn data
-<br> OneHotEncoding & change bool/ categorical data to int64
+- OneHotEncoding library was used to convert categorical data (in String format) to Integers

 ## Machine Learning
+// link to ipynb

-## Conclusion
+## Conclusion / Recommendations

 ## What we have learnt from this project
-- Methods to visualise and interpret datasets
+- Methods to visualise and interpret data
 - Upsampling data to increase prediction accuracy of model.
 - New Machine Learning models: Logistic Regression, XGBoost, LightGBM
 - Drawing conclusions from data and relating it to real-world issues